rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 **👉 Track Products With Facebook Pixel**

-You can now add Facebook pixel code to your store and track the performance for every product you upload on Facebook Dynamic Shop using this plugin.
+You can now add Facebook pixel code to your store and track the performance of every product you upload on Facebook Dynamic Shop using this plugin.

 With Facebook Pixel, you can track: